Friday, November 13, 2009

 The Challenge Bank

 And so help is exactly what I asked for.
 A few mass emails were sent, and then the responses began...
-The Challenge Bank w
+The Challenge Bank was born:

 The Challenge Bank is a garden of suggestions, requests and to-do's that have been submitted by my friends, family, colleagues and self.
 They range from the inspirational (catalogue all of the really good things that you have acquired) to the fun (build a fort) to the healthy (take a fitness class) to the, erm, perhaps selfish (several people suggested making a mix cd and sending it to 'a friend').
 There are challenges about cooking, about art, about others, and about getting my shit done.